Skip to main content

 Endpoint to register your keys in the credentials vault

-To start using the credentials vault, you must make a POST request to the crawler.prod.judit.io/credentials route and register the lawyers’ credentials for the courts made available.
+To start using the credentials vault, you must make a POST request to the crawler.production.judit.io/credentials route and register the lawyers’ credentials for the courts made available.

 Request Payload